 2. Structure, Interpretation, Representation, Computation, Manifestation, and Ontological Commitment

 Some informal notions are adapted and restricted in the context of the Miser Project.
 These specialized concepts assist in capturing the essence of computation and its practical application.
 This framing is not the only perspective.
 It is offered as one useful way to appreciate computation by digital computer procedures.
-Briefly, in rough progression.
+Briefly, in rough progression.- Structure

 mathematical characterization of theoretical entities in terms of domains, primitive notions, and applied logical theories